khangtictoc/CTF-Writeup-Practice/Forensics/Rootme/Command & Control - level 3.md

 At address of `0x87b6b030` there's a `iexplore.exe` process; but strangely, at `0x89898030`, `cmd.exe` is runnning as a sub-process, this is make me doubt.
 Some hacker often install malwares opening shell and running under other process.

-Show further info of this process.
+Show further info of this process with PID `2772`

 ```
 ./volatility_2.6_lin64_standalone -f ch2.dmp --profile=Win7SP0x86 cmdline -p 2772